About

 I am passionate about teaching creative contemporary music-making and, having taught techniques from digital sound design to 18th century counterpoint, I care deeply about teasing out connections between seemingly unconnected subjects to find the DNA that links them to each other, as well as to students’ own musical experiences.

-In 2024-5 I am teaching on The Producer as Composer and Commerical Composition.
+In 2024-5 I am teaching on The Producer as Composer and Commercial Composition, as well as the new first year undergradaute continuous induction module The Learning Curve.

 I studied composition at the University of Sydney with Peter Sculthorpe, Ross Edwards and Anne Boyd.
 At the Australian Institute of Music I taught Composition and Music Production and was involved in course design as well as delivery at both Undergraduate and Graduate levels before relocating to the UK in 2016, where I taught as a Visiting Lecturer at City, University of London and as a Teaching Fellow here at the University of Southampton.